VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 Do you like manual testing?
 I don't.
 I prefer automation!

 Screenshot tests could be a solution for appearance auto testing.
-Record exactly what user sees, i.e. pixels.
+Record exactly what the user sees, i.e. pixels.
 After refactoring record a new image to compare pixel by pixel with the previous one.
 Refactoring shouldn't change even a single pixel, otherwise test fails.

 ### How to do screenshot tests on Android?

-We have been using [Shot](https://github.com/Karumi/Shot) for 1,5 year.
+We have been using [Shot](https://github.com/Karumi/Shot) for 1,5 years.
-It's built on top of [facebook screenshot test for Android](https://github.com/facebook/screenshot-tests-for-android) and provides more features.
+It's built on top of [the facebook screenshot test for Android](https://github.com/facebook/screenshot-tests-for-android) and provides more features.
 Checkout [Shot's readme](https://github.com/Karumi/Shot/blob/master/README.md) to know how it works.

 I tried many different techniques of making screenshots.
-Some of them was extremely useful.
+Some of them are extremely useful.
-I mush share at least one technique with you!
-Today we will talk about the my favorite - infrastructure for Day Night screenshot tests.
+Today we will talk about my favorite - infrastructure for Day Night screenshot tests.

-### Day night screenshot test
+### Day-Night screenshot test

-With dart theme you have to check 2 UIs per one feature: light and dark version.
+With a dark theme, you have to check 2 UIs per one feature: light and dark versions.
-It doubles testing effort.
+It doubles the testing effort.
-But not for developer who has screenshot tests.
+But not for a developer who has screenshot tests.

-I defined 2 entry points with name `compareDayNightScreenshots` for screenshots recording, one for activities and the other for views.
+I defined 2 entry points with the name `compareDayNightScreenshots` for screenshots recording, one for activities and the other for views.
-It records screen 2 times, for day and night mode.
+It records the screen 2 times, for day and night mode.
 ```kotlin
 @Test
 fun activityScreenshotTest() {